 What’s the deal?
 A maritime-themed cocktail bar decked out in wood panelling and ropes.

-What to drink: The classic Tom Collins.
+What should I drink?
+The classic Tom Collins.

 The nautical-themed Le CopperBay is a sophisticated and elegant cocktail bar hidden down the quiet Rue Bouchardon.
 Experienced cocktail crafters Elfi, Julien and Aurélie can serve you a sailor-friendly rum on the rocks, or something a little more adventurous from their mixology menu.